Code Chingoo — Designing a Kids Coding App from 0 to 10K Downloads

 🏆 Trophy collection

-The older kids need a sense of accomplishment and goals.
-Earning trophies after finishing game checkpoints will give them a concrete goal and keep them engage with the app.
+Older kids need goals and a sense of achievement.
+Earning trophies after finishing game checkpoints will give them give them something concrete to work toward.